Once upon a time, in a far away swamp, there lived a large, green, physically intimidating ogre with a Scottish accent named Shrek.

 Behavior with children:

-Shrek is good with kids but a little mouthy at times.
+Shrek is good with older kids but a little mouthy at times.
 He has a gentle mouth so nothing problematic.
 He's quickly learning what is appropriate attention and what is not.
 He's a work in progress but is improving by leaps and bounds.
-A home with kids should be fine for this charming boy.
+A home with kids should be fine for this charming boy, as long as they are old enough to know how to act around a sensitive dog and be respectful.
+Shrek is too emotional to be placed in a home with toddlers or kids that are hyperactive and rambunctious.
+He startles easily and it doesn't take much to hurt his feelings.

 Behavior with other dogs:

 While Shrek got along well with his mother, we decided to separate them because he was a little too pushy when they were together.
 He wanted all the human attention to himself and would shove her out of the way.
 She was subdued and worried in his presence, and he was obnoxious to her.
-So for her sake, we decided to give her a break and sent her to foster care without him.
+So for her sake, we decided to give her a break and placed her in a home with an older, more mature male.

 Behavior with other animals:

-As we said above, he's a work in progress but progressing he is.
+He's a work in progress but progressing he is.
 He seems naturally well-behaved so he's pretty easy to handle.
 He hasn't had one accident inside and hasn't destroyed anything he should not.
+In addition, Shrek crate trained and he knows sit and down.

 He's gorgeous! and loving and gentle.
+A real sweetheart of a dog.
 His love for people is really remarkable considering he wasn't treated very nicely before.
 He's already put the past behind and is looking forward to a second chance at love.
+Foster mom only has great things to say about him.
+She very much wants to continue fostering after he finds his forever home but admits he'll be a had one to let go.
+We dont want to lose a foster, so apply for this precious dog before its too late!

 Missouri Pit Bull Rescue makes no express or implied warranty, representation or promise to the age, health, breed, habits, disposition, behaviors, obedience, or safety of the dogs in our program.
 Our assessments are subjective and based on information we receive when selecting the dogs for our program, as well as observations and reports from our volunteers and caretakers.
 Adopters understand that no one can predict how a dog will react under all circumstances and situations.